tanmoyio/miXed/README.md

 torch.tensor(1, device='cuda') + 0.0001
 >>> tensor(1.0001, device='cuda:0')
 ```
-So when to use half precision:
+These are the cases where `FP32` performs better than `FP16`

-In case of matmul, convolution operations, tensor add, pointwise tensor mul.
+Usecases of `FP16`: In case of matmul, convolution operations, tensor add, pointwise tensor mul.

-When to use single precision:
-During weight updates, reductions like loss functions, softmax, norms etc.
+Usecases of `FP32`:During weight updates, reductions like loss functions, softmax, norms etc.

-Before Starting going through this documentation I am expecting that you have some level of idea regarding deep learning model training and inference on `torch`.
-Even if you don't have any knowledge regarding that here I have presented a very basic 🤗's `transformers` based classification model with custom training loop in `torch`.
+### Gradient scalling
+This is the most important thing about AMP.
+Most of the forward propagation task will run on `FP16` mode other than some activation functions.
+But when you get the loss of a certain batch the backpropagation starts.
+As I have shown in the `1+0.0001` example `FP16` can't capture small accumulations so as we go up the network calculating the gradients, those gradients becomes very small and the model stops training.
+To mitigate this there is a feature named `gradient scalling` which scales the loss so with the chain rule it flows to the gradients of all the layers which tries to uplift the gradients in certain range.
+In pytorch this will be handled by `GradScaler()`.
+After it computes the grads, the weights update will take place in `FP32` mode.

+### Lets train a model with both single precision and AMP
+Before start writing the script, it has been tested that AMP doesn't decrease the accuracy of the model compared to a model trained on single precision.
+In this demonstration we would only focus on the execution time, not the model quality.

+Model we will be using is `google/bert_uncased_L-12_H-768_A-12` from 🤗 and we are going to add a linear layer on top of the `[CLS]` output vector for classification.

 ```python3
 import time